VIRTUAL PRIVATE NETWORK (VPN)

 VPN (Virtual Private Network) is a secure “tunnel” connecting two computers together so that they appear to be in the same location, even though they may be many hundreds of miles apart.
 It is like running a single continuous cable from your computer at home (or overseas) and plugging it into the University network.

-Amendment – from 26 April 2023 the University AnyConnect VPN will allow split-tunnelling, which means you will be able to configure the VPN to allow local network access during VPN sessions.
+From 26 April 2023 the University AnyConnect VPN will allow split-tunnelling, which means you will be able to configure the VPN to allow local network access during VPN sessions.
 This will deliver improved speed of access and enable you to do things like print directly to your home printer without disconnecting from the VPN.

 Quick step setup